naszilla/naszilla/README.md

 gdrive download 16Y0UwGisiouVRxW-W5hEtbxmcHw_0hF_
 # place all of them in one folder, e.g., ~/nas_benchmark_datasets
 ```
-Now you have successfully installed all of the requirements to run eleven NAS algorithms on three benchmark datasets!
+Now you have successfully installed all of the requirements to run eleven NAS algorithms on three benchmark search spaces!

 ## Run NAS experiments on NASBench-101/201/301 search spaces